-- Scaling & Root Planing: If you have bleeding gums, Dr. Brown may recommend an intensive cleaning procedure known as scaling and root planing.
+- Scaling & Root Planing: If you have bleeding gums, your Lanier dentist may recommend an intensive cleaning procedure known as scaling and root planing.
 The dentist will remove plaque and tartar from deep pockets of the gum and smooth the surface of tooth roots.

 - Periodontal Therapy: Patients with advanced stages of gum disease may be treated with more advanced procedures or gum surgery.
-Dr. Brown may refer you to a periodontist, a specialist in gum disease when needed.
+Dr. Brown or Dr. Newberry may refer you to a periodontist, a specialist in gum disease when needed.

 How To Prevent Bleeding Gums